<< Previous wine Next wine >>

 2019 90VM; 2018 92W&S; 2014 90VM; 2013 89RP; 2011 92RP

-GRAPE: 100% Tempranillo (Tinto Fino).
+100% Tempranillo (Tinto Fino).
 Vines planted from 1914-1934.
-Tended in sandy and limestone soil at 824 m (2,703 ft) elevation
+Tended in sandy and limestone soil at 824 m (2,703 ft) elevation.

-LOCATION, SOIL, CLIMATE: Vineyards are close to the town of Quintanamanvirgo at an elevation of 824 meters (2,703 ft.) within the north central part of Ribera del Duero, within the province of Burgos (Zone 2).
-The vineyard soil is composed of sand with a percentage of clay and limestone in the subsoil.
-This area has a “classic” Continental climate.
-The average temperature from April-October is 59.8F, with hot days and cool nights during the growing season.
-The moderately low annual rainfall (17.9 in.) provides a longer ripening period which results in greater complexity and aromatic intensity in the grapes.
-The wines from Ribera's Burgos area are usually darker, more concentrated and more aromatic than wines from the western Valladolid area of Ribera del Duero.
+Vineyards are close to the town of Quintanamanvirgo at an elevation of 824 meters (2,703 ft.) within the north central part of Ribera del Duero, within the province of Burgos, just west of the villages of Anguix and La Horra and north of Pedrosa de Duero and Roa, Quintanamanvirgo is well situated in the north central area of Ribera.
+The vineyard soil is composed of sandy with percentage of clay and limestone in the subsoil.
+This area has a “classic” Continental climate: hot dry summers and cold, wet winters.
+The moderately low annual rainfall (17.9 in.) provides a long ripening period which results in greater complexity and aromatic intensity in the grapes.
+The wines from Ribera's Burgos zone are usually darker, more concentrated and more aromatic than wines from the western Valladolid area of Ribera del Duero.